Capital punishment by the United States military: Second World War and up to 1961

 occupation of Germany/Japan pursuant to verdicts by American military tribunals or decisions taken by senior commanders.

-In 1945, the US army executed fourteen German prisoners of war by hanging at the United States Disciplinary Barracks, Fort Leavenworth, Kansas.
-The 14 POWs, members of the German armed services, had been convicted by general court-martial for the murders of fellow Germans believed by their fellow inmates to be collaborating as confidential informants with the United States military authorities.
+In 1945, the US Army executed fourteen German prisoners of war (POWs) by hanging at the United States Disciplinary Barracks at Fort Leavenworth.
+The POWs, members of the German armed services, had been convicted by general court-martial for the murders of fellow Germans believed by their fellow inmates to be collaborating as confidential informants with the United States military authorities.
 While the murders had been committed in 1943 and 1944, the executions were delayed until after the end of hostilities in Europe due to fears of German retaliation against Allied POWs.